cyberway/cyberway.documentation/devportal/golos_contracts/golos.publication_contract.md

   * leave comments to posts;
   * vote for posts;
   * close posts.
-In addition, this contract contains logic for determining the fee payment to authors, curators and beneficiaries of posts.
+In addition, this contract contains logic for determining the payments to authors, curators and beneficiaries of posts.

 ## The list of actions implemented in the golos.publication smart contract